DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/Pilots3.rst

 expects to find (download) such pilot.json file from a known location, or a set of them.
 Such location can be, for example, exposed via *https://* by the DIRAC WebApp webserver.
 Other protocols (including *file://*) are possible.

-The ``pilot.json`` file is therefore always kept in sync with the content of the Configuration Service.
+The pilot.json file is therefore always kept in sync with the content of the Configuration Service.
-From DIRAC v6r20, there is the possibility to set the option *UpdatePilotCStoJSONFile* to True in the configuration of the Configuration/Server service (please see :ref:`ConfigurationServer` for detais).
-If this option is set, at every configuration update, the ``pilot.json`` file content will also be updated (if necessary).
+At every configuration update, the pilot.json file content will also be updated (if necessary).

-If *UpdatePilotCStoJSONFile* is True, then also the Operations option *Pilot/<...>/pilotFileServer* should be set to the webserver(s) chosen for the upload.
+Also the Operations option *Pilot/<...>/pilotFileServer* should be set to the webserver(s) chosen for the upload.
 If more than one location are used, add them as a list.
 We suggest to use simply the DIRAC webserver, but multiple locations are also possible, and advised.